CosmicRadiance/ros2_venus/venus_description/README.md

 └── urdf
 ```
 ### ActuatorController_SDK
-This folder contains the SDK of the actuator.
+This folder contains the driver of the actuator.
+The motion of the manipulator is realized by the rotation of each joint, i.e. the roation of each actutaot.

 ### config
 This folder contains the config files of RViz, including plugins, window size and initial viewing pose.